 Whites

-Elevage Blanc may be one of Napa’s most under rated white wines – and this is from a winery focusing on Cabernet Sauvignon.
-White wines (from Napa in most cases) are created to be consumed rather quickly upon release.
-Not so with this wine, it is hand-crafted so that it can be aged – Elizabeth likes to drink this 5 years after release but it can certainly go much longer than that.
+Elevage Blanc may be one of Napa Valley’s most under rated white wines – and this is from a winery focusing on Cabernet Sauvignon.
+White wines (from Napa in many cases) are created to be consumed rather quickly upon release.
+Not so with this wine, it is hand-crafted so that it can be aged.
+Elizabeth likes to drink this 5 years after release but it can certainly go much longer than that.
 She referenced their first vintage of this wine (2004) was still drinking well 13 years after the vintage date.
 Grapes for this wine come from their Rutherford vineyard and is a blend of Sauvignon Blanc and Sauvignon Gris (a clonal mutation of Sauvignon Blanc – visually when fully ripe it has a pink, yellow greyish color to the skin).

 Reds